 In fact, according to Golf Content Network, “just about everyone knows that Daytona Beach is the home of both the International Speedway’s Daytona 500 and one of the most famous beaches in the world.
 Not everyone knows that Daytona Beach is one of the ‘Top 15 Places’ in the nation to play golf, according to Golf Digest, because of its Stay-and-Play packages at the more than 20 semi-private and public courses within its boundaries.”

 5) There’s plenty to explore post-game.

 Of course, the main event of a golf getaway may seem fairly obvious, but that doesn’t mean the rest of your itinerary will be blank off the golf course.
 With a wide range of natural excursions, a vibrant nightlife and an array of waterfront shopping and dining, you’ll have no trouble finding a way to fill the hours after you wrap up your round.
-Whether you want a quiet corner to relive the day’s best shots, crave a bustling beachfront bar scene where you can unwind, or seek a little more solitude paddling along the waterway, there’s something for everyone in Daytona Beach.
+Whether you want a place to gather with your group to relive the day’s best shots or seek a little more solitude paddling or boating along the waterway, there’s something for everyone in Daytona Beach.